dmwyatt/systa/README.rst

 Events
 ------
 The real power of systa springs from its integration with Windows system hooks.
-You can run code when things happen to windows on the system.
+You can run code when things happen on the system.

 .. code-block:: python